 Our Community Organisers work across England and Wales.
 You can find information about them on your local Chapter page.

 He is the author of 'How to Resist', an internationally renowned book on Organising and campaigning.
-Matthew is also a Trustee of the London Community Land Trust affordable housing provider.

-He lives with his wife and two children in South London and is a black-belt in Wu Shu Kwan Chinese Boxing and an Advanced PADI scuba diver.
+He lives with his wife and children in South London and is a black-belt in Wu Shu Kwan Chinese Boxing and an Advanced PADI scuba diver.
 He loves Tottenham Hotspur (and is no stranger to defeat!).

 After parliamentary and campaigning roles in Westminster, Jonathan began his Community Organising career in 2006 as Coordinator of the Independent Asylum Commission.
 This led to a nationwide campaign to end the detention of children for immigration purposes, which was made law in 2014.